suprateembanerjee/Advanced-Lane-Finding/Writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+While the present version of the project does a decent job at finding the lanes in the project video, it fails for the harder challenge videos.
+Not only does the detections make no sense in the challenge video, the code fails to consistently detect similar lanes as in the project video.
+My assumption is, it has something to do with better thresholding, although I have not come across a better thresholding metric yet.
+I also feel the code is sensitive to shadows, although usage of Saturation and Lighness metrics has helped me stabilize this issue to a certain degree.
+If I were to revisit and refactor this project again in the future, I would be exploring avenues to increase tolerance to real world scenarios like uneven roads and shadows, hopefully having known a few more techniques that could help me, by then.